Day trading defined

 - Then, buy $90,000 of IBM again

-However, if you bought $80,000 of Dell while the $90,000 IBM position was open, you would have $170,000 in open positions, which would exceed your buying power.
-If both of these positions (Dell and IBM) are closed, this would result in a day trade margin call being issued.
+However, if you bought $80,000 of Microsoft while the $90,000 IBM position was open, you would have $170,000 in open positions, which would exceed your buying power.
+If both of these positions (Microsoft and IBM) are closed, this would result in a day trade margin call being issued.

 The account's day trade buying power balance has a different purpose than the account's margin buying power value.
 If you are intending to day trade, then the day's limits are prescribed in the day trade buying power field.
 If you do not plan to trade in and out of the same security on the same day, then use the margin buying power field to track the relevant value.
-Click here to see the Balances page on Fidelity.com and read more about these values.
+You can find more information on these values on the Balances page.

 As this example demonstrates, day trading requires an in-depth knowledge of margin requirements, as well as a solid understanding of day trading strategies.
 Therefore, be sure to do your homework before you embark upon any day trading program.